reflektor-digital-inc/spooky-framework/README.md

 Each UI component and section is organized by the Spooky Generator into it's own folder with 2 files, a JS file and a SCSS style.
 The markup is placed inside the JS file using string literals (powered by [yo-yo](https://github.com/maxogden/yo-yo)) which makes it really easy to see all available DOM elements within the JS file.

+Here's an example of the JS file for a customizable Ghost button with mouse-over/mouse-out animation (using Javascript)

 ```javascript
 require('./Button.scss');
 const SpookyEl = require('spooky-element');
 var yo = require('yo-yo');